pl-phan/vasarely/README.md

   --invert              Invert bright and dark values. (default : False) --n-tiles-h N_TILES_H
                         Number of tiles to use horizontally.
-(At least one of n-tiles-h and n-tiles-h must be provided) --n-tiles-v N_TILES_V
+(At least one of n-tiles-h and n-tiles-v must be provided) --n-tiles-v N_TILES_V
                         Number of tiles to use vertically.
-(At least one of n-tiles-h and n-tiles-h must be provided) --tile-type TILE_TYPE
+(At least one of n-tiles-h and n-tiles-v must be provided) --tile-type TILE_TYPE
-                        'squares' or 'circles'. (default : 'circles') --min-thick MIN_THICK
+                        'circles' or 'squares'. (default : 'circles') --min-thick MIN_THICK
-                        Minimum thickness of the bright grid, in ratio of a tile size. (default : 0.1) --min-tile-size MIN_TILE_SIZE
+                        Minimum thickness of the bright grid, in ratio of a tile size. (default : 0.1) For normal results : 'min- thick' in [0, 1], and 'min-thick' + 'min-tile-size' < 1
+  --min-tile-size MIN_TILE_SIZE
-                        Minimum size of the tiles, in ratio of a tile size.
+                        Minimum size of a tile, in ratio of a tile size.
                         (default : 0.)
+For normal results : 'min-tile-size' in
+                        [0, 1], and 'min-thick' + 'min-tile-size' < 1
   --border BORDER       Border size around the generated svg, in ratio of a
-                        tile size. (default : 1.)
+                        tile size.
+Choose 0 for no border. (default : 1.)
 ```